|Nutritional Guidelines (per serving)|

 - 1 tablespoon dried bonito flakes

-Add 1 tablespoon dried bonito flakes to the cooked bamboo shoots, toss and serve while warm.
+Add the salt and 1 tablespoon dried bonito flakes to the cooked bamboo shoots, toss, and serve while warm.

 Substitute 1 teaspoon dried katsuo dashi (bonito stock) per 2 cups of water if you will not be making the dashi from scratch.